We conducted 1 in vitro experiment and 3 in vivo trials to unveil the 3D’omic changes triggered by pathogen

 dynamic changes upon infection.

-Work Package 6 had a total duration of 46 months and will be concluded in December 2025.
+Work Package 6 had a total duration of 46 months and concluded in December 2025.

-Milestones 5 of the project has been achieved: "Large-scale poultry trials accomplished".
+Milestones 5 and we 6 of the project have been achieved: "Large-scale poultry trials accomplished" (MS5) and "Poultry system 3D’omic,

 multi-omic and